Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Logical Preliminaries

 \section{Logical Preliminaries}

-To keep the paper self contained, we introduce the various logics whose proof systems will be considered throughout the paper.
-In particular, we define the languages and model-theoretic semantics for modal and tense logics, intuitionistic logic, conditional logics, and bunched implication logics.
+To keep the paper self contained and make for a more general approach, we introduce a variety of logics: modal, tense, intuitionistic, conditional, and bunched logics.
+We will discuss various sequent-style systems for these logics in the sequel.

+All logics we consider as propositional, and thus, rely on a set $\Prop := \{p, q, r, \ldots\}$ of \emph{propositional atoms} (which are occasionally annotated).
+For convenience, we will make use of the following two (equivalent) languages:

+When adopting \eqref{eq:lang:imp}, we define $\neg \forma$ as $\forma \imp \bot$ and $\top$ as $ \neg \bot$.
+In \eqref{eq:lang:and-or}, implication is not a primitive operator and the dual $\dual{\cdot}$ is allowed to occur only on propositional atoms.
+However, by taking $\dual{\forma \lor \formb} := \dual{\forma} \land \dual{\formb}$ and $\dual{\forma \land \formb} := \dual{\forma} \lor \dual{\formb}$, we can define $\forma \imp \formb$ as $\dual \forma \lor \formb$.
+The propositional language \eqref{eq:lang:imp} is traditionally used to define \emph{two-sided} sequents, while \eqref{eq:lang:and-or} is convenient when working with \emph{one-sided} sequents.
+This distinction will become clear in Section~\ref{sec:formalisms}; for the moment, observe that the two formulations are equivalent, as the connectives are interdefinable.
+For the logics based on classical propositional language, we shall sometimes use \eqref{eq:lang:imp} and sometimes \eqref{eq:lang:and-or}, depending on the corresponding proof system we consider.
+When introducing intuitionistic logic, we instead need to use \eqref{eq:lang:imp}.
+To avoid any confusion, we shall use $\iimp$ to denote intuitionistic implication.